-The bill aims to ensure that any provision of abortion-inducing drugs is conducted under strict conditions, emphasizing the necessity of in-person evaluations by licensed physicians within Texas.
-This legislative change reflects a broader effort to regulate abortion services and enhance the oversight of medical practices related to abortion-inducing medications.
-The act is set to take effect 91 days after the conclusion of the legislative session.
+The bill aims to tighten regulations surrounding the administration of abortion-inducing drugs by ensuring that physicians are present during the provision of such medications.
+This legislative change reflects a broader effort to regulate abortion services in Texas and is set to take effect 91 days after the conclusion of the legislative session.

 Statutes affected: Introduced: Health and Safety Code 171.063, Occupations Code 151.056 (Occupations Code 151, Health and Safety Code 171)